funnelfiasco/puthesis-cot/README.md

 Usage
 -----

+There are two options.
+Most users will want option #1.

-Download the tarball from GitHub (https://github.com/jrstjohn/puthesis-cot/downloads) and begin editing the files as needed.
+*1:* Download and extract the tarball from GitHub (https://github.com/jrstjohn/puthesis-cot/downloads) and begin editing the files as needed.

-If you want to follow the latest version of `puthesis-cot`, clone the GitHub repository.
+*2:* If you want to follow the changes to latest version of `puthesis-cot`, clone the GitHub repository and periodically run `git clone`.

 **WARNING**: Do NOT edit your thesis in the same directory that you cloned the files.
-This warning does not apply if you downloaded and extracted the tarball.
+Make a copy of the cloned directory, remove the .git directory, and edit those files.
+This warning does not apply to option #1.

 Notes